9 Of The Greatest Dogs With Long Ears

-They’re large dogs with a lot of energy, so be prepared for a handful if you choose to buy or adopt one, but they’re one of the oldest lineages of American dogs around and they’re definitely up there when it comes to favored hunting dogs.
+They’re large dogs with a lot of energy, so be prepared for an active life if you choose to buy or adopt one.
+They’re one of the oldest lineages of American dogs and favored hunting dogs.

 Like any other scenthound, they’re prone to extremely loud baying so they’re not a dog to have in tight quarters or if you mind some noise once in a while.
-They’ll also need to have their energy burned off pretty often, so don’t expect to just let them lie around and not face some consequences.
+They’ll also need to have their energy burned off pretty often, so don’t expect just to let them lie around and not face some consequences.